kaimallea/zepto-fluid-carousel/README.md

 _default: `5000`_

 ### easing
-The type of animation easing to using
+The type of animation easing to use:

 _default: `ease-in-out`_